dotansimha/graphql-code-generator/docs/getting-started/require-field.md

 title: `require` field
 ---

-The GraphQL Code-Generator also support `require` extensions - that means that you can load any external files without the need to transpile it before.
+The `require` field allows you to load any external files without the need to transpile them before.

 ## How to use it?